 (4) Original (non-reciprocal) disciplinary proceedings.

 (C) Hearing on disciplinary charges.
 If requested by the attorney, a hearing on the disciplinary charges will be conducted by the reviewing judge.
-If a hearing is not requested, the matter shall be determined by the reviewing judge on the record submitted to him or her.
-At any hearing under this rule, the attorney may be represented by counsel who shall file a notice of appearance with the reviewing judge and with any attorney appointed by the Court to prosecute the matter under section (b)(4)(d) of this rule.
+If a hearing is not requested, the matter will be determined by the reviewing judge on the record submitted to him or her.
+At any hearing under this rule, the attorney may be represented by counsel who must file a notice of appearance with the reviewing judge and with any attorney appointed by the Court to prosecute the matter under section (b)(4)(D) of this rule.

 (E) Determination, and entry of order.
-Upon the completion of hearing, if any, and its review of the record, the reviewing judge shall prepare a proposed determination which shall be served on the attorney, and his or her counsel if any.
-The attorney shall have ten (10) days from the service of the proposed determination within which to file a reply.
-If the attorney files a reply, the proposed determination, reply and any record developed shall be presented to a randomly drawn three judge panel of the district, magistrate and bankruptcy judges of this Court, other than the initially complaining judge and the reviewing judge.
+Upon the completion of hearing, if any, and its review of the record, the reviewing judge will prepare a proposed determination which will be served on the attorney, and his or her counsel if any.
+The attorney will have ten (10) days from the service of the proposed determination within which to file a reply.
+If the attorney files a reply, the proposed determination, reply and any record developed will be presented to a randomly drawn three judge panel of the district, magistrate and bankruptcy judges of this Court, other than the initially complaining judge and the reviewing judge.
 In its discretion, the panel may call for further submissions or hearing.
-The final order in a disciplinary proceeding where such a reply has been filed by the attorney, shall be by the panel.
-In the absence of a reply, the proposed determination shall be entered as the final order.
+The final order in a disciplinary proceeding where such a reply has been filed by the attorney, will be by the panel.
+In the absence of a reply, the proposed determination will be entered as the final order.

 (5) Reinstatement.
-To be readmitted, a suspended or disbarred attorney must file a petition for reinstatement with the clerk of this Court.
-The petition shall contain a concise statement of the circumstances of the disciplinary proceedings, the discipline imposed by the Court, and the grounds that justify reinstatement of the attorney.
-If this Court has imposed reciprocal discipline under section (b)(3) of this rule, and if the attorney has been readmitted by the supervising court or the discipline imposed by that supervising court has been modified or satisfied, the petition shall explain the situation with specificity, including description of any restrictions or conditions imposed on readmission by that supervising court.
-The petition shall be referred to the chief district judge, or another district judge at the chief district judge’s discretion, who will file a proposed determination.
-The provisions of section (b)(4)(e) of this rule will govern determination and entry of decision on the petition for reinstatement.
+To be readmitted, a suspended or disbarred attorney must file a petition for reinstatement with the Clerk of this Court.
+The petition will contain a concise statement of the circumstances of the disciplinary proceedings, the discipline imposed by the Court, and the grounds that justify reinstatement of the attorney.
+If this Court has imposed reciprocal discipline under section (b)(3) of this rule, and if the attorney has been readmitted by the supervising court or the discipline imposed by that supervising court has been modified or satisfied, the petition will explain the situation with specificity, including description of any restrictions or conditions imposed on readmission by that supervising court.
+The petition will be referred to the chief district judge, or another district judge at the chief district judge’s discretion, who will file a proposed determination.
+The provisions of section (b)(4)(E) of this rule will govern determination and entry of decision on the petition for reinstatement.